Georges Artsrouni

 Austrian proverb

-At the beginning of the 20th century, the Austrian engineer and businessman from Innsbruck Alois Salcher devised and put into production a very interesting calculating machine.
-Despite its original construction, the machine was never much of a success, and it is rare today.
+At the beginning of the 20th century, the Austrian engineer and businessman from Innsbruck Alois Salcher devised and produced a fascinating calculating machine.
+Despite its original construction, the machine of Salcher was never much of a success, and it is rare today.
 The known serial numbers indicate a production run of about 400 machines, and despite production being stopped since 1908, it was still advertised and sold by the end of 1910.

 The Adsumudi of Alois Salcher